 Self-justification and blame-shifting are neon signs of guilt.
 Explanations may mitigate consequences, but not necessarily.
 Human nature explains sin.
 It certainly doesn’t excuse it.

 What is the correct response to injury, error, or sin?
-Abject apology, without one “but” or “because.”
+An abject apology, without one “but” or “because.”
 Forgiveness is a gift, not a right.
-Deserve it, by correcting what you can, and never doing the same thing again.
+Deserve it by correcting what you can and never doing the same thing again.

 Recommended post from The Muse – How to Provide Effective Explanations That Don’t Sound Like “It’s not my fault” Excuses

 Another recommended post from Don Straka, Desiring God – Do You Excuse Your Own Sin?